inoxlang/inox/README.md

 # Installation

-A Linux binary is available in release assets, if you want to compile the language yourself go [here](#compile-from-source).\
+An archive with a Linux binary and some examples is available in release assets, if you want to compile the language yourself go [here](#compile-from-source).\
 ⚠️ The language is not production ready yet.

 # Features